Tabalbar/event-planner/README.md

 1) Install dependencies using `npm install`
 2) Rename `.env.default` to `.env` and set environment variables such as your mongoDB instance uri.

+### To run in development
+* Run `npm run start-client-dev` and `npm run start-server-dev` on two different terminals to spin up the backend server and create-react-app server.
 ## Scripts
+* `npm run start-client-dev` - spins up react-server that serves client code for hot reloading.
-* `npm run start` - Spins up server.
+* `npm run start-server` - Spins up server.
-* `npm run start-dev` - Spins up server using nodemon for hot reloading.
+* `npm run start-server-dev` - Spins up server using nodemon for hot reloading.
+* `npm run build-client` - builds produciton-ready client code into `public/` dir.

+#